iloire/watchmen/README.md

 ### a) Define hosts and services to be monitored:

 You need at least one service for each host.
 Define the ping service type for each host or service.

+Most of the properties can be defined either at host or service level.
+Service level properties will be prioritized.

 ```js
 //-------------------